Skip page header and navigation

 Sector Units

-These qualifications prepare learners for further learning at a higher level in IT.
-For example, these qualifications in IT could lead to Pearson BTEC Level 2 qualifications in this sector, or to a Level 2 qualification in other sectors.
+This qualification will prepare you for further learning at a higher level.
+You could go on to study a Pearson BTEC Level 2 Qualification in IT, or to a Level 2 qualification in other sectors.

 This qualification is available to be assessed through the medium of English only.